shivammahaur/PythonOOP/README.md

 ## App 01: Geometery Game

-This app is made in jupyter notebooks using <mark>google colab</mark>.
+This app is made in jupyter notebooks using *google colab*.

 Basically an intro to python classes and class structure.